josiahgoff/pablo-wp/README.md

    vagrant ssh -c 'cd /vagrant && ln -s /vagrant/pablo-wp/trunk /vagrant/content/plugins/pablo-wp && wp plugin activate pablo-wp'
    ```

-6. Sign up at [Avatars.io](http://avatars.io) for free to get your API credentials and input them through the dashboard settings panel.

 You're done!
 You should now have a WordPress site available at
 http://vagrant.local.